 What are community cats?

 Community cats, which some people refer to as feral cats, require alternative homes due to their lack of socialization.
-The Ontario SPCA is giving these cats “jobs” as working cats.
+The Ontario SPCA is giving these kitties “jobs” as working cats.

-These cats are healthy, spayed or neutered, vaccinated, microchipped, ear tipped and in need of a new, non-traditional home environment.
-Some examples of these new homes we are looking for could include barns, stables, auto repair shops, woodworking shops, wineries, breweries, garden centres, churches, storage facilities and warehouses.
+These cats are healthy, spayed or neutered, vaccinated, microchipped, ear-tipped and in need of a new, non-traditional home environment.
+Some examples could include barns, stables, auto repair shops, woodworking shops, wineries, breweries, garden centres, churches, storage facilities and warehouses.

-Working cats are not suited to be your typical indoor pets and, as unsocialized animals, they have no desire to be lap cats.
-They are used to outdoor life, prefer minimal to no human contact, and will happily tend to any mouse, mole or vermin problems for the small cost of a bowl of cat food and water set out daily, veterinary care and shelter to keep them safe and comfortable.
+Working cats are not suited to be your typical indoor pets.
+As unsocialized animals, they have no desire to be lap cats.
+These kitties prefer outdoor life and minimal to no human contact.
+They will happily tend to any mouse, mole or vermin problems for a small cost.
+All they want is a bowl of cat food and water set out daily.
+In addition to veterinary care and shelter to keep them safe and comfortable.

-And because we spay/neuter these cats before they leave the Ontario SPCA, adopters never need to worry about endless litters of kittens!
+And because we spay/neuter these kitties before they leave the Ontario SPCA, adopters never need to worry about endless litters of kittens!

 How you can get involved